ahrex/oauth-helper-office-365/README.md

 ## Mutt usage

-[examples/muttrc](examples/muttrc) should contain enough mutt configuration decrypt a stored token.
+[examples/muttrc](examples/muttrc) should contain enough configuration to decrypt a stored token.
 The below guide will help you encrypt and store a secret to allow the `muttrc` to work.